 Enduro Engineering Clutch Slave Cylinder Guard Installation And Justification

 Immediately after rebuilding the bottom end on my 1997 CR250, I ate sh**t HARD and sent the shift shaft through the right crankcase cover.
-I’ve never seen that before, and I didn’t know that could happen.
-So I must have hit something just right to ruin my day.
+I’ve never seen that before and didn’t know that could happen.
+So, I must have hit something just right to ruin my day.

-Fortunately, the cover was an easy fix with some JB weld, and a $20 shift lever.
-And all I needed was an ice pack because I run ATGATT.
+Fortunately, the cover was easy to fix with some JB weld and a $20 shift lever.
+All I needed was an ice pack because I run ATGATT.

 Related: If you can’t afford a hydraulic clutch upgrade, you can still get a lighter clutch for cheap!